DarioD58/StatisticalDataAnalysis/README.md

 <details>
 <summary><em>Instructions</em></summary>
 <br>
-Whoever whishes to run these files on their computer should first download ANSUR II dataset from this [location](https://www.openlab.psu.edu/ansur2/)
+Whoever whishes to run these files on their computer should first download ANSUR II dataset from here https://www.openlab.psu.edu/ansur2/
 </details>

 ## Introduction
-Data I used in this project comes from a well known ANSUR II dataset, which containes 93 antropometrical measures gathered from the memberes of the US Military.
-Overall, there are 6068 datapoints, 4082 of them are male and 1986 of them are female.
-On this dataset I conducted my data analysis.
+Data I used in this project comes from a well known ANSUR II dataset, which contains 93 anthropometrical measures gathered from the members of the US Military.
+Overall, there are 6068 data points, 4082 of them are male and 1986 of them are female.
+On this dataset, I conducted my data analysis.
 This consisted of hypothesis testing and model building.